All occupations

 With an automation risk score of 60%, Writers & Authors faces a significant risk of AI-driven displacement.
 Many core tasks in this role can be automated by current AI systems.
 However, full replacement is unlikely in the near term -- AI will more likely transform the role rather than eliminate it entirely.

-The AI automation risk score for Writers & Authors is 60% (2025 data).
-Overall AI exposure is 68%, with 90% theoretical exposure and 58% observed exposure.
-The risk trend from 2023 to 2025 is +10 points.
+Our estimated AI automation risk score for Writers & Authors is 60% for 2025.
+Estimated overall AI exposure is 68%, with 90% theoretical exposure and 58% observed exposure.
+The estimated risk trend from 2023 to 2025 is +10 points.
+All of these are model-generated estimates, not measurements.

 Since AI primarily augments capabilities in this role, professionals in Writers & Authors should embrace AI as a productivity multiplier.
 Focus on learning to use AI tools effectively, developing higher-order analytical and creative skills, and positioning yourself as someone who can leverage AI to deliver greater value.